jernejc/collabs.art/README.md

 ```
 truffle migrate
 ```
-This should build the contracts and generate dapp-config.json.
+This should build, deploy the contracts and generate dapp-config.json.

 5.)
 Create and deploy local subgraph (<a href="https://thegraph.com/docs/quick-start#5.-deploy-the-subgraph-to-the-local-graph-node" target="_blank">details</a>)

-Make sure you have Graph CLI installed.
+Make sure you have <a href="https://github.com/graphprotocol/graph-cli" target="_blank">Graph CLI</a> installed.

 In app subgraph directory:
 ```